This post originally appeared on VICE Canada.

 It was time to introduce the newbies to the established members of the Edmonton chapter of the Soldiers of Odin.

 The international group has been described as everything from a far-right vigilante group and neo-Nazis—two descriptions they actively dispute—to heroes keeping the streets clean.
 Despite its historic name, the club has a very short history, forming in October 2015 in the small northern Finnish town of Kemi as a response to an influx of migrants.
 It's since expanded to many more towns and countries across Europe.

 At the heart of all of these cells exists a burning anti-immigration sentiment.

 The group gained infamy for their patrols, group events where they gather and march through the snowy streets of Finland as a show of intimidation to the refugees.
 There haven't been any reported acts of violence; the group has publicly stated they consider the patrols "observe-and-report styled patrols" but, if necessary, they will "come to the defense of anyone who may need us."

-Petteri Orpo, the Finnish interior minister, has said that the group harbours obvious racist and anti-immigration sentiments, that their actions "do not improve security," and that police have to waste resources monitoring them.
+Petteri Orpo, the Finnish interior minister, has said that the group harbors obvious racist and anti-immigration sentiments, that their actions "do not improve security," and that police have to waste resources monitoring them.